 Time moves fast.

 I remember feeling that 20 weeks took forever to get to with my first pregnancy.
-This time around, it feels as though that landmark week came out of nowhere.
+With my second pregnancy, it feels like that landmark week came out of nowhere.
 When you’re chasing around a toddler and focused on their well-being over yours, it leaves little time to obsess over things like the nursery, the coming home outfit, and their wardrobe.
-With my first, the nursery was planned and set up well in advance.
+The nursery was planned and set up well in advance with my first.
 Now, I sit here well into my second pregnancy with nothing ready.

 I feel connected already.

 Don’t get me wrong, I loved my first daughter from the moment she was conceived.
 But the connection I have with this one feels stronger from the start.
 I can now look at my gorgeous two-year-old and see what I have to look forward to.
 No matter how different she is, I know how special it is to have a daughter.
 Getting to have another one makes this pregnancy not only easier but more enjoyable too.
-I am not only excited to meet her and get to know her, but I am excited to see my older daughter become a big sister.
+I am not only excited to meet and get to know her but also to see my older daughter become a big sister.
 What could be more special than that?